multiparty/jigg/README.md

 1 1 5 6 INV
 2 1 4 6 7 AND
 ```

+## MPC scheme

+JIGG is designed for semi-honest parties.
+We support point-and-permute, free-XOR, free 1-input gates, encryption from a random oracle (XChaCha20).
+The default label size is 128 bits and relies on JavaScript's Uint8Array.
+The branch `simple-labels` demonstrates dynamically sized labels <53 bits without using arrays.

 ## To Do
  - Change the current oblivious transfer to use ECC from libsodium